EmmaNguyen/doko/demo-app/README.md

 This is a demo app to run a model based on a simple model called Kmeans, which is one of the most common algorithms to deal with high dimension and complex datasets.
 It is gonna return a model to create a user-by-user similarity matrix, and then use that matrix to build a recommendation system built upon a personal preference that suggest a list of matching locations in a city.

-**Warning** The demo is still under constructed so there will be some bugs inside.
-Really sorry if it happens to you.
-I will try to fix the code soon.

 ### How to run demo (Applied to Linux worked in terminal)